-Continuing the series on Random Table Theory looking at bell curve tables against linear tables.
+Continuing the series on Random Tables in RPGs looking at bell curve tables against linear tables.

 Linear / Simple Tables